Flexiconn/errorpointer/README.md

-VSCode extension for showing error inline at the point of origin
+VSCode extension for showing errors inline at the point of origin